Yoga For Golf: Core Strength & Flexibility for your Golf Swing

 Reverse Warrior for shoulder and chest opening

-From a standing position, step back and to the right with your right leg.
-Bend the left knee and place your hands on the floor so that they are slightly wider than shoulder-width apart.
-From here, lift yourself up onto your palms and straighten out both legs so that they are parallel to each other.
-Lift your chest up as you press down through your hands and feet.
-You should feel a stretch in both the chest and shoulders, as well as the hips if you hold this pose for at least five breaths before switching sides.
+Step back and to the right with your right leg from a standing position.
+Bend the left knee and place your hands on the floor so they are slightly wider than shoulder-width apart.
+From here, lift yourself onto your palms and straighten out both legs to be parallel.
+Lift your chest as you press down through your hands and feet.
+You should feel a stretch in the chest, shoulders, and hips if you hold this pose for at least five breaths before switching sides.

 To do dancer pose:

 Begin in Mountain pose.
 Focus on a point at eye level and press firmly through your feet.
 Exhale and bend your left knee, bringing your foot to the buttock.
 Hold onto the side of that foot with your left hand while firming up on the right thigh and knee so they both work together as one strong unit.
-Keep your back straight, chest lifted and tailbone pointing toward the floor.
-As you inhale, push your left foot back into the hand so that your thighbone ends up parallel to the floor and your lower leg forms a right angle with it.
-Lift your right arm in front of you until it’s roughly parallel to the floor or little higher.
+Keep your back straight, chest lifted, and tailbone pointing toward the floor.
+As you inhale, push your left foot back into the hand so that your thighbone ends parallel to the floor and your lower leg forms a right angle.
+Lift your right arm in front of you until it’s roughly parallel to the floor or a little higher.

 Tree Pose for concentration and balance